AguaClara/Dissolved-Gas-Fall2018-DEPRECATED/Literature/Resources Related to Bubble Formation in Fluidized Beds.md

 #### Application to Research
 Bubble formation is a crucial part of the method we want to use to remove dissolved gas from influent water.
 By creating a fluidized bed reactor using sand, we will be able to create spherical bubbles that rise up and out of the system.
 Sand will be a useful medium for this experiment as opposed to mud, gelatin, or other soft sediments because it acts fluidly when under the stress of a bubble rising.

-## Estimation of Bubble Diameter in Gaseous Fluidized Beds
+## Source 2: Estimation of Bubble Diameter in Gaseous Fluidized Beds
 #### Citation
 Mori, S., and C. Y. Wen.
 “Estimation of Bubble Diameter in Gaseous Fluidized Beds.”
 AIChE Journal, vol. 21, no. 1, Jan.
 1975, pp. 109–15.
 Wiley Online Library, doi:10.1002/aic.690210114.
 #### Summary of Information